Kaand nu Shaak (Pan-fried purple yam)

-Dear Gujarati Food Made Easy lovers,
+Dear Gujarati Food Made Easy Lovers,

 Today, I am going to share with you the recipe for Kaand nu Shaak (pan-fried purple yam) in English.
 In essence the main ingredient here is a purple coloured root vegetable that is insanely delicious when made correctly!
 As expected, my first encounter with this delicious root vegetable (purple yam) was in my grandmother’s kitchen in Zambia.
-Being known as one of the 2 best cooks in town (the other one being our next door neighbour), you can’t go wrong with this recipe.
+Being known as one of the two best cooks in town (the other one being our next door neighbour), you can’t go wrong with this recipe.
 Kaand/purple yam can be bought at any local Indian grocery store – just ask the shopkeepers!

 Here is a picture of the final result:

 This is what it looks like in the shop: